hotboom/Elementus/README.md

 All is Element
 ==============

-*Elemental - is powerful, flexible and simple web application framework based on php  mysql core with easy and well documentated API*
+*Elemental - is powerful, flexible and simple PHP/mySQL framework for any web applications*

 Getting started
 ---------------